About the Program

 Question Everything is a residential summer philosophy program for high school students from Holyoke and Springfield, Massachusetts.
 Participants spend three weeks on the UMass Amherst campus to get a taste of college and explore life’s big questions.
-They live in university dormitories, eat in UMass’s award-winning dining halls, and have access to recreational facilities and libraries.
-During the weekdays, they gather with program instructors to discover exciting philosophical issues in a fun and supportive environment through dialogue, role-play, debates, and research projects.
+Students live in university dormitories, eat in UMass’s award-winning dining halls, and have access to recreational facilities and libraries.
+During the weekdays, they gather with program instructors to discover exciting philosophical issues in a fun and supportive environment through dialogue, role play, debates, and research projects.
 On evenings and during the weekend, the students participate in social activities organized by UMass’s Summer Pre-College Residential Programs office.

-Our summer program in 2023 is designed around important questions relating to Freedom and Liberty, such as:
+Our summer program in 2023 is designed around important questions relating to freedom and liberty, such as:

 - Do all humans have an inalienable right to liberty?
 What would that mean?
 (What are inalienable rights?
 What is liberty?)

-- What is the difference between moral and legal rights and how do these relate to liberty?
+- What is the difference between moral and legal rights, and how do these relate to liberty?

 - Where does this right to liberty come from, if we have it?
 Where does the idea come from that all human beings have this right?
 How is that relevant to us today?

 - To what kinds of liberty (if any) do we have a right?
 Are some types of liberty more important than others?
 For instance, is there a moral right to free expression, and if so, does it have limits?